aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 In my spare time, I graded papers for FISH 250 (Lab 4)

+**Tuesday, October 29th**

+More grading for FISH 250.
+Also met with Lisa Crosson over at WDFW, former Roberts Lab member and developer of the qPCR assay for _Hematodinium_!
+Super neat conversation, lovely to catch up and hear how things were back in the day

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting